garyillyes/cbcp/draft-illyes-cbcp.md

 Generally, crawlers should avoid multiple concurrent requests to the same resources and should limit the crawling rate to avoid overload, if possible considering limits specified in the REP protocol.
-Further, ressources should not be re-crawled more often than every 24 hours.
+Further, ressources should not be re-crawled too frequently.
 Ideally crawlers should limit the crawling depth and number of requests per ressource to avoid loops.